ashwinvis/pelican-planet/README.rst

 * ``PLANET_MAX_ARTICLES``: The maximum number of articles to show on the page.

-  By default, all articles from all feeds will be added to the page.
+  By default, 20 articles from all feeds will be added to the page.

 * ``PLANET_MAX_ARTICLES_PER_FEED``: The maximum of articles from a single feed ending on the page.